trbKnl/port-chatgpt-uu/README.md

 Data donation allows researchers to invite participants to share their data download packages (DDPs).
 A major challenge is however that DDPs potentially contain very sensitive data, and often not all data is needed to answer the specific research question under investigation.
-To circumvent these challenges, an alternative framework was developed:
+To circumvent these challenges, the following framework framework was developed:

 1. The research participant requests their personal DDP at the platform of interest.
 2. They download it onto their own personal device.